-Consolidated in 2014, this multidistrict litigation involves claims from Lidoderm buyers that Teikoku Pharma USA Inc. and Endo International Plc reached an improper $266 million deal with Watson Pharmaceuticals, which is now owned by Allergan PLC, in underlying patent litigation to delay the launch of generic versions of the blockbuster anesthetic.
+Consolidated in 2014, this multidistrict litigation involves claims from Lidoderm buyers that Teikoku Pharma USA Inc. and Endo International Plc reached an improper $266 million deal with Watson Pharmaceuticals, which is now owned by Allergan PLC, in underlying patent litigation to delay the launch of generic versions of the blockbuster anaesthetic.
 Purchasers of the drugs allege that the agreements constituted illegal “pay-for-delay” arrangements that violate competition law.

+On February 21, 2017, U.S. District Judge William H. Orrick for the Northern District of California granted the End-Payor Plaintiffs Motion for Class Certification.
 The class period for from the End-Payor Plaintiffs runs from August 23, 2012, through August 1, 2014.

 In July 2017, Law360 recognized In re: Lidoderm Antitrust Litigation, as one of the biggest competition cases of 2017.